 distinction of University Professorships without ever having sat an examination.
 A modest and lovable man, he was a painter, potter, teacher and art historian.
 His many books include an acclaimed biography of his aunt Virginia Woolf.
 He was the first Chairman of the Charleston Trust.
 He married Anne Oliver Popham in 1952; they had three children.

 Vanessa Bell’s daughter by Duncan Grant, she was born at Charleston on Christmas Day 1918 and raised as Clive Bell’s child.
 She was not told of her true parentage until she was eighteen.
 She trained initially as an actress, but later turned to painting and other arts (mosaic and sculpture).
 In 1942 she married David ‘Bunny’ Garnett, who had been living at Charleston when she was born; they had four daughters.
 Her autobiography Deceived with Kindness is an exorcism of the ghosts of her Bloomsbury childhood, in which she writes of her early days at Charleston as ‘a precarious paradise’.
-Angelica now lives in the south of France.
+Angelica died at her home in the south of France in 2012.

 A publisher, editor and the author of eighteen novels, of which the best-known are Lady into Fox and Aspects of Love (since adapted as a musical by Andrew Lloyd Webber).
 An explosive and passionate character, Bunny had an intense relationship with Duncan Grant at the time when they were both conscientious objectors during World War One, working on the neighbouring farm to Charleston.
 He was present at the birth of Vanessa Bell’s daughter by Duncan, Angelica, and she was to become his second wife after the death of his first, Ray (the sister of Frances Partridge).
 After this marriage disintegrated in the 1970s Bunny spent his old age in France, writing, cooking and bee-keeping.